-Daniel Laur Edward Lands Made Made No.

-Population Extremely Low, Low, Moderate Income
+Population Extremely Low

+Low

+Moderate

+Middle

+Large Families

-Large Families, Families with Children
+Families with Children

+Elderly

-Elderly, Frail Elderly
+Frail Elderly

+Chronic Homelessness

+Individuals

+Families with Children

+Mentally III

+Chronic Substance Abuse

+veterans

+Persons with HIV/AIDS

+Victims of Domestic Violence

+Unaccompanied Youth

 Persons with Mental Disabilities

 Persons with Physical Disabilities

 Persons with Developmental Disabilities

 Persons with Alcohol or Other Addictions

 Persons with HIV/AIDS and their Families

 Victims of Domestic Violence

-Mentally III

-Chronic Substance Abuse

-Veterans

-Unaccompanied Youth

-0 Non-housing Community Development
+Non-housing Community Development

-Geographic City Wide
+Geographic

 Areas

 Affected

 Associated Provide Community Services

-Goals , , , , , , , , , , , , , , , , , , ,
+Goals

 Description Assist the community by providing services including counseling, meals, and

 hospice care as well as educating residents on services provided.

 Basis for The City of Lakewood has an aging population in need of services to assist them

 Relative in remaining in their homes.

-Priority The first the first term to the state of the
+Priority in remaining in their nomes.

 7 Priority Need Assistance to Continuum of Care

 Name

 Priority Level High

+Population Extremely Low

+- • Low

+Moderate

+Large Families

+Families with Children

+Elderly

+Frail Elderly

+Public Housing Residents

+Chronic Homelessness

+Individuals

+Families with Children

+Mentally III

+Chronic Substance Abuse

+veterans

+Persons with HIV/AIDS

+Victims of Domestic Violence

+Unaccompanied Youth

+Geographic Onaccompanied routh

+Areas

+Affected

+Associated

+Goals

+Description Provide support services to homeless persons in need.
+Support services include

+emergency food, referrals to qualified social service providers and transportation

+to their facilities, and use of the telephone when persons are calling for

+assistance.

+Basis for Homeless services are critical to the community.
+The number of homeless

+Relative persons in Lakewood has increased to 135 and to over 5,000 in SPA 7.

+Priority

+8 Priority Need Economic Development

+Name Leonomic Bevelopment

+Priority Level High

+Population Extremely Low

+Low

+Moderate

+Middle

+Non-housing Community Development

+Geographic Commercially zoned land

+Areas ,

+Affected

+Associated Economic Development

+Goals · · · · · · · ·

+Description Promote economic revitalization and development opportunities.
+Develop and promote a Façade and Landscape Improvement Program to CDBG Entitlement Areas located in the City of Lakewood.
+Provide potential and new businesses with welcome kit equipped with information on navigating the City for services and protocols.

+Basis for Through the State's tax revenue take-away and tax dollar loss through internet

+Relative sales of approximately \$3,000,000.00 annually, the City is operating in the red and

+Priority services provided to the community will be compromised.
+Economic development

+, is a crucial priority of the City to maintain service and a healthy community.

+9 Priority Need Name Urgency Needs

+Priority Level High

-Population Extremely Low, Low, Moderate Income
+Population Extremely Low

+Low

+Moderate

+Middle

+Large Families

-Large Families, Families with Children
+Families with Children

+Elderly

-Elderly, Frail Elderly
+Frail Elderly

 Persons with Mental Disabilities

 Persons with Physical Disabilities

 Persons with Developmental Disabilities

 Persons with Alcohol or Other Addictions

 Persons with HIV/AIDS and their Families

 Victims of Domestic Violence

-Mentally III

-·

-Chronic Substance Abuse

-Veterans

-Unaccompanied Youth

 Non-housing Community Development

-Geographic City Wide
+Geographic

-Areas
+Areas City wide

 Affected

-Associated Dura ida accista yan ta tha Couting yan af Caus Goals Provide assistance to the Continuum of Care Description Provide support services to homeless persons in need.
-Support services include emergency food, referrals to qualified social service providers and transportation to their facilities, and use of the telephone when persons are calling for assistance.
-Basis for Homeless services are critical to the community.
-The number of homeless Relative Priority persons in Lakewood has increased to 135 and to over 5,000 in SPA 7.
-8 Priority Need Name Economic Development Priority Level High Population Extremely Low, Low, Moderate, Middle Income Non-housing Community Development Geographic Areas Affected Commercially zoned land Associated Goals Economic Development Description Promote economic revitalization and development opportunities.
-Develop and promote a Façade and Landscape Improvement Program to CDBG Entitlement Areas located in the City of Lakewood.
-Provide potential and new businesses with welcome kit equipped with information on navigating the City for services and protocols.
-Basis for Relative Priority Through the State's tax revenue take-away and tax dollar loss through internet sales of approximately \$3,000,000.00 annually, the City is operating in the red and services provided to the community will be compromised.
-Economic development is a crucial priority of the City to maintain service and a healthy community.
-9 Priority Need Name Urgency Needs Priority Level High Population Extremely Low, Low, Moderate, Middle income Large Families, Families with Children Elderly, Frail Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Non-housing Community Development Areas Affected City wide
+Associated

-Associated Goals Urgency Needs Description To prevent, prepare for, and respond to Federal, State or Locally declared emergencies, disasters or crisis.
-Prompted by the Coronavirus Aid, Relief and Economic Security Act (CARES Act), Relative this priority allows the disbursement of CDBG funds during a Fede Priority Locally declared emergencies, disasters or crisis.
+Goals Urgency Needs

+Description To prevent, prepare for, and respond to Federal, State or Locally declared

+Description emergencies, disasters or crisis.

+Basis for Prompted by the Coronavirus Aid, Relief and Economic Security Act (CARES Act),

+Relative this priority allows the disbursement of CDBG funds during a Federal, State or

+Priority Locally declared emergencies, disasters or crisis.